Multivariate Fidelities: Proposed quantum generalizations

 \item The third generalization, called the secrecy-based multivariate fidelity, is inspired by an existing secrecy measure from~\cite{konig2009operational}.

-\item The fourth generalization, called the multivariate log-Euclidean fidelity, is defined through the log-Euclidean divergences given in \cref{def:multi-var-log-euclid}. \end{enumerate} We also show that the second and the third generalizations are quantum generalizations of the classical average pairwise fidelity introduced in \Cref{def:classical_average_fidelity}.
+\item The fourth generalization, called the multivariate log-Euclidean fidelity, is defined through the log-Euclidean divergences given in \cref{def:multi-var-log-euclid}. \end{enumerate} We also show that the second and third generalizations are quantum generalizations of the classical average pairwise fidelity introduced in \Cref{def:classical_average_fidelity}.
 Furthermore, we show that the last one is a quantum generalization of the Matusita multivariate fidelity given in \cref{def:Matusita_multi_classical}.
-In addition, we define maximal and minimal extensions of multivariate classical fidelities (see \cref{def:maximal_multi_fidelity} and \cref{def:minimal_multi_F}).
-We also show that the proposed multivariate quantum fidelities satisfy several desired properties presented in \cref{def:properties_multi_fidelity}. \begin{definition}[Desired properties of multivariate fidelity] \ \\ For quantum states $\rho_1,\ldots, \rho_r$, we consider the following properties of a multivariate fidelity quantity $\mathbf{F}(\rho_1, \ldots, \rho_r)$: \begin{enumerate}[label={(\roman*)}] \item Reduction to multivariate classical fidelity: For commuting states $\rho_1, \ldots, \rho_r$,
+In addition, we define maximal and minimal extensions of multivariate classical fidelities (see \cref{def:maximal_multi_fidelity} and \cref{def:minimal_multi_F}) and multivariate geometric fidelities (\cref{def:avg_geometric} and \cref{def:SDP_geometric_multi}) by generalizing geometric fidelity (also known as Matsumoto fidelity)~\cite{matsumoto2010reverse,cree2020fidelity}.
+We show that all proposed multivariate quantum fidelities satisfy several desired properties presented in \cref{def:properties_multi_fidelity}. \begin{definition}[Desired properties of multivariate fidelity] For quantum states $\rho_1,\ldots, \rho_r$, the following are desirable properties of a multivariate fidelity quantity $\mathbf{F}(\rho_1, \ldots, \rho_r)$: \begin{enumerate}[label={(\roman*)}] \item Reduction to multivariate classical fidelity: For commuting states $\rho_1, \ldots, \rho_r$,

 or

 or, for some $k\in \{3,\ldots, r-1\}$,

 where $(\rho_i(x))_x$ is the spectrum of the state $\rho_i$ in the common eigenbasis of all the states.